 Good user experience can do wonders for businesses, and the fact that 71% of content publishers say that making their content mobile-friendly got them great UX feedback is definitely something to keep in mind in the long run.

 Most people don’t trust outdated sites anymore, according to user experience statistics.
-In fact, 94% of internet users will exit a website that seems to be outdated and not keeping up with the latest trends.
+In fact, YouGov’s extensive survey points out that 94% of internet users will exit a website that seems to be outdated and not keeping up with the latest trends.

 User experience is one of the vital parts of building a brand because it helps create a relationship with the site’s audience.
 According to UX statistics, most people will exit bad UX websites immediately.
 On the other hand, if they have a positive experience with a website or an app, they will share that experience with others.

-UX focuses on structural design solutions that users encounter, while UI mainly focuses on delivering a final product that is aesthetically pleasing.
+UX focuses on structural design solutions that users encounter, while UI mainly focuses on delivering a final product.
+The collaboration of UI and UX designers is needed for the final user interface to look as good as it can.
 The best user experience websites have both outstanding UX and UI, meaning that they are responsive, well-designed, user-friendly, and load fast.